robert-laws/robert-laws.github.io/my_collections/_projects/dog-daycare.md

 description: "This website is meant for dog owners who want to give their dogs something fun to do while they're at work."
 features:
   - Selectable activities based on multiple filters
-  - Administrative area for dog owner custimization
+  - Administrative area for dog owner customization
 tech_stack:
   - Ruby on Rails
   - Materialize CSS